 Here is a list of very tasty Japanese sauces and a bit about their history.
-I also include my own recipes for these sauces, so that you can make them at home!
+I also include some easy to make recipes for these sauces, so that you can make them at home.

 If you know how to make good homemade sauces, then you will be able to expand your options for dishes, and the possibilities are endless.

-All my sauces are made with simple and clean ingredients and of course additives and MSG free, and most importantly I can call them organic sauces as I use all organic ingredients!
-How lovely!
+All my sauces are made with simple and clean ingredients and of course, with no additives and free of MSG, and most importantly, I can call them organic sauces as I use all organic ingredients.

 Spicy Mayonnaise Miso Dipping Sauce

 If you want to give it a try, here is the recipe:

 This spicy mayonnaise Miso dipping sauce is like a Japanese ranch dressing and addictive.
 It goes really well with most of the vegetables such as carrot, cucumber, tomato, cabbage, celery, radish, potato… and the list continues.

 And since it’s using Miso as one of the ingredients, you can have the health benefit from it.
 There is a phrase, in Japan, that is said like “Miso gives you no need for doctor”.
 The reason is that soybeans, the raw material of miso, are rich in proteins, fats, vitamins, minerals, etc. Also, by fermenting with the action of Japanese national microbes, called Koji – 麹 -, the digestion and absorption of these substances get improved, and the nutritional value is further enhanced.

 I make this pretty often as it’s really easy, like when I want to make some quick healthy snack, I prepare some vegetables as well as boiled eggs, sometimes, with this sauce, or I add the vegetable plate as one of the party starters.